Nastel/tnt4j-stream-jmx/README.md

 initial sampler delay as 1 second.
 Default sampler delay value is equal to sampling period value.
 * `-cp:javax.net.ssl.trustStore=/your/path/to/truststore.jks -cp:javax.net.ssl.trustStorePassword=truststore_pwd` - is JMX connector
 parameters definitions in properties format `key=value`.
 JMX connector parameters are optional and can be defined multiple times - as many as there are required JMX connector parameters.
+See [Monitoring and Management Using JMX Technology](https://docs.oracle.com/javase/7/docs/technotes/guides/management/agent.html) for more details.
 * `-cri:30` - is connection retry interval in seconds.
 In this case it is `30sec` between connect retry attempts.
 Connection retry interval is optional - default value is `10sec`.
 Special values are:
     * `0` indicates no delay between repeating connect attempts.
     * `-1` indicates no repeating connect attempts shall be made at all and application has to stop on first failed attempt to connect.
+* `-slp:` - any JMX sampler configuration property.
+See [Program arguments used](#program-arguments-used) for details.

 **NOTE**:
 * URI of remote RMI service (e.g., to connect remote Kafka service) may require additional `/` chars: